 Serves: 6 to 8

-Whether you are creating a romantic environment for two or a festive party for a group, this recipe comes together in a flash and never fails to please!
-To simplify the process even further, you may make the fondue ahead of time, store it in the fridge and heat it gently just before serving.
+To simplify the process, you may make the fondue ahead of time, store it in the fridge and heat it gently just before serving.
 For maximum impact, offer a mix of tart-sweet apples, creamy potatoes and bright veggies in addition to the quintessential artisanal bread!

 - 8 ounces Gruyere cheese, grated Add to list